DevExpress/dotnet-eud/interface-elements-for-desktop/articles/rich-text-editor/track-changes/enable-track-changes.md

 ![IMAGE](../../../images/rich-text-editor-track-changes-simple-markup.png)

-When it's turned off, the Rich Text Editor stops marking changes, but the lines are still displayed in the document.
+When you turn of Track Changes, the Rich Text Editor does not mark changes but displays the lines in the document.

 ## View Changes